LeninJimenezTorres/VaccinationRecordSystem/Backend/README.md.txt

-VaccinationRecordSystem
+VaccinationRecordSystem | Backend

-This is a CRUD system Java-SpringBoot based with Postgresql databases and Angular-Bootstrap in frontend.
+it is recommended to use the software Postman or a browser to test each request.

+CHARACTERISTICS
+- Language: Java version 11
+- Framework: Spring Boot 2.5.4

+INDICATIONS
-The project is separated in Frontend and Backend programming.
-Inside each folder you have the instructions to run it.
+- The first time you have to run the folder
-Both Frontend and Backend can running independently of the other and you can test it but they complement each other.